hydpy-dev/hydpy/hydpy/docs/index.rst

 Such basic "unit tests" should provide a good basis for discussing the proper implementation of certain hydrological processes.
-But they are no proof the a complete model is actually working well.
+But they are no proof a complete model is actually working well.
 Therefore :ref:`HydPy` also offers some "integration test" functionalities.

 Each integration test should demonstrate how a certain model could be set up meaningfully.
-Ideally, the model configuration should be variied to show different aspects of the its functionality.
+Ideally, the model configuration should be varied to show different aspects of its functionality.
 See e.g. `example 13`_ of the documentation on model :mod:`~hydpy.models.dam_v001`, which discusses the implemented flood retention routine.
-Here, example calculations are performed for a period of 20 days, and for each day all input and output values as well as all internal states (e.g. the :class:`~hydpy.models.dam.dam_states.WaterVolume`) are tabulated.
+Here, example calculations are performed for a period of 20 days, and for each day all input and output values, as well as all internal states (e.g. the :class:`~hydpy.models.dam.dam_states.WaterVolume`), are tabulated.
 Again, `Travis CI`_ checks that all of these values are exactly recalculated by each new :ref:`HydPy` version.
 Additionally, the tabulated values are shown in a `Bokeh`_ plot, which is also updated for each new